 September 2008 brought with it the destructive forces of Hurricane Ike.
 Although the artifact collections and exhibits were not harmed in the storm, the building’s electrical and air systems were severely damaged.
 While we wait for a new museum site to be completed, the museum is active with outreach activities such as educational programs, research, and temporary exhibits located throughout Galveston.
-Objects from the museum collection are on display at Ashton Villa, the Hotel Galvez Hall of History, Pirates!
-Legends of the Gulf Coast, and the Galveston County Courthouse at 722 Moody Ave.

 The Galveston County Museum offices are currently located in the County Courthouse, 722 Moody, Galveston, 77550.
 The exhibit hall will reopen in the Galveston County Courthouse in late 2015 or early 2016.